 Researchers have discovered ancient scripts that suggest Chinese explorers may have discovered America long before Europeans arrived there.
+They have found pictograms etched into the rocks around the country that appear to belong of an ancient Chinese script.
+Scroll down for video 'The pattern of the finds suggests more of an expedition than settlement.'
 Tea cultivation in China began earlier than thought.
 New archaeological discoveries in Ningbo, Zhejiang province, suggest that China may have been cultivating tea plants more than 3,000 years earlier than previously thought.

 According to IHS Jane’s Defense Weekly, the Chinese naval task force consisted of a Type 052B destroyer, a Type 054A frigate — side note: two ships of this class also recently participated in a joint Sino-Russian maritime exercise – and a Type 904 general stores issue ship.
 The People’s Liberation Army Air Force (PLAAF) deployed a number of H-6G/K strategic bombers and J-11B air superiority fighter jets.